demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-json-profiles-list
 ***
-List all JSON profiles in a policy
+Lists all JSON profiles in a policy.

 #### Base Command